Focused Kerber not fazed by tough Wimbledon draw

 The German fifth seed kicks off her campaign against compatriot Tatjana Maria on Tuesday, but could potentially face three former champions in Serena Williams, Garbine Muguruza and Maria Sharapova if she goes deep into the tournament.

-With world number one Ash Barty also in the same half of the draw, two-times Wimbledon champions Kerber might have her work cut out if she is to defend a major title for the first time, but said she would take things one match at a time.
+With world number one Ash Barty also in the same half of the draw, three-times Grand Slam champion Kerber might have her work cut out if she is to defend a major title for the first time, but said she would take things one match at a time.

 “It’s nothing new for me, to be honest,” the 31-year-old told reporters at the All England Club on Sunday.
 “It’s right now the first round that’s important.
 What’s in the second, third, fourth, whatever, it doesn’t matter right now.